-Most back problems are not due to any serious injury or disease.
+Most back pain is not due to any serious injury or disease.
 Rather they are the result of bending, twisting, lifting and other mechanical actions we put our backs through on a daily basis.
 Poor posture, lack of physical activity or incorrect lifting can make you prone to back problems.

 If your back pain is not improving, other possible causes include:

-- Back injuries – most often from lifting, sports or accidents at work or home.
+- Back injuries – usually from lifting, sports or accidents at work or home.

-- Slipped or ruptured disc – a problem with one of the rubbery cushions or discs between the individual bones in your spine that can cause pain radiating down your buttock and thigh.
+- Slipped or ruptured disc – a problem with one of the rubbery cushions or discs between the individual bones in your spine.

-- Osteoarthritis – this is the most common type of arthritis, and occurs when the when the protective cartilage on the ends of your bones wears down over time.
+- Osteoarthritis – this is the most common type of arthritis that occurs when the when the protective cartilage on the ends of your bones wears down over time.

 - Spondylolisthesis – this is a slipping of one vertebra on the other, often at the base of the spine.

-- Spinal curvature disorders – some people develop lordosis, kyphosis or scoliosis due to misaligned curvature of the spine.
+- Spinal curvature disorders – such as lordosis, kyphosis or scoliosis which are abnormal curvatures of the spine.

 - Spinal stenosis – rarely, the spinal canal (the space around spinal cord) narrows, resulting in back pain.

 Is your back pain acute or chronic?

-Back pain can start suddenly after reaching or twisting or come on slowly over a few days or weeks.
+Back pain can start suddenly after a specific activity or movement, or it can come on slowly over a few days or weeks.

-- Long term (chronic) back pain tends to develop over time and last more than 3 months.
+- Long term (chronic) back pain develops over time and lasts more than 3 months.
 This is less likely to be linked to tissue damage or injury.
 It may be due to a long-term condition of the spine or to inappropriate activation of pain sensing areas in the brain.

 Should I avoid activity if I have back pain?